-The obligation for the police to provide a supporting deposition notwithstanding, with regard to New York Traffic Tickets issued outside of the TVB (five boroughs of New York City, Rochester, Buffalo and parts of Suffolk County) plea-bargaining is routine.
+The obligation for the police to provide a supporting deposition notwithstanding, with regard to New York Traffic Tickets issued outside of the TVB (five boroughs of New York City and Rochester) plea-bargaining is routine (but not mandatory).
 If you receive a speeding ticket in New York, for example, and you are not given a supporting deposition, you might be able to beat your ticket but it might be wiser to hire and attorney who can use it as leverage to get you a favorable plea bargain offer.
 Why would you choose this route if you think you can get a dismissal?
 Because nothing is guaranteed.
 A judge might deny your motion to dismiss and then you might have a prosecutor who doesn’t feel very much like offering you a plea bargain offer after you made them jump through the motion to dismiss hoop.

 Hire a New York Speeding Ticket Attorney